Integrity and Transparency

 The European Commission, represented by the European Union Delegation (EUD) in Colombia, is responsible for the management of the Trust Fund.

-The Colombian government, represented by the Counselor for Stabilization, is a partner in the EUTF governing bodies.
+The Colombian government, represented by the High Commissioner for Peace, is a partner in the EUTF governing bodies.
 This allows dialogue and coordination on priorities and needs raised by the Colombian government.
 The Counselor for Stabilization’s opinion on the identification, formulation and implementation is required in order to guarantee ownership and further sustainability on the different initiatives.

 Additionally, the Fund has the support of the territorial and sectoral committees to oversee projects’ coordination at the local level.